Can We Live on Mars? | Science Me

 As we contemplate our future as a multiplanetary species, some fear that it equates to giving up on Earth.
 After all, we've mined our home planet for natural resources, crashed its biodiversity, and primed it for climate ruin.
 Does colonising Mars make Earth a disposable planet?

 Despite the tragedy of these facts, expanding to Mars will not render Earth obsolete to humanity.
 Earth would far sooner ditch us.
-In 50,000 years, the next glacial period will ravage the land, creating catastrophic cooling and extinctions.
-It will last for 90,000 years.
+Indeed, in 50,000 years, it will unleash the next glacial period, creating catastrophic cooling and extinctions.
+This will last for 90,000 years.
 Humanity itself may not survive.

-Humans are a mere blip on the geological timeline.
-As a civilisation capable of self-preservation, we're morally obligated to hedge our bets.
-Establishing discrete colonies on moons and other planets will distribute the eggs of humanity across many baskets, so that one catastrophic basket loss won't commit our species to extinction.
+We are a mere blip on the geological timeline, fighting for survival like every other lifeform that has walked, crawled, and slimed its way around the planet.
+As a species capable of self-preservation, we may be morally obligated to hedge our bets by establishing discrete colonies on moons and other planets.
+This will distribute the eggs of humanity across many baskets, so that one catastrophic basket loss won't commit our species to extinction.

 "You want to wake up in the morning and think the future is going to be great—and that's what being a spacefaring civilization is all about." - Elon Musk